 Testing for Peptic Ulcers

-If you have Peptic Ulcer symptoms, Dr. Ranvir Singh, Dr. Stephen Rashbaum, and Dr. Nitin J. Parikh will first ask about use of over-the-counter and prescription medications.
+If you have Peptic Ulcer symptoms, Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, and Dr. Long B. Nguyen will first ask about use of over-the-counter and prescription medications.
 Patients who are taking an NSAID are asked to stop, reduce the dose, or switch to another medication.
 Second, tests may be performed to check for H. pylori bacteria.
 These tests are important because H. pylori-induced Ulcers are treated differently than ulcers caused by NSAIDs.

 - Blood tests: A blood sample is taken and tested for H. pylori antibodies.
 Antibodies are substances the body produces to fight invading harmful substances—called antigens—such as the H. pylori bacterium.